 He has also worked with songwriters, Jeff Silbar (Grammy for Song of the Year for “The Wind Beneath My Wings” Bette Midler, triple platinum selling “China Girl” John Cougar Mellencamp, quadruple platinum“Goodnight Sleeptight Man” Kenny Rogers, #1 single for Alabama, and many others including Sheena Easton, Gladys Knight, Dolly Parton, Poco, Willie Nelson), Andrea Remanda (Jewel, Mary J Blige, Aretha Franklin, Cheryl Cole, Bryan Adams, Kylie Minogue, Tom Jones, Brian McFadden, Meatloaf), Andreao “Fanatic” Heard (Grammy winning “Speechless” Beyonce, Michael Jackson, Notorious B.I.G., Will Smith, Lil Kim), Mike Hartnett, Lamar Williams Jr, and more.

-Since moving home to Nashville in 2012, Joshua C. Smith has started many ventures.
-In 2013 he co-founded advertising / marketing agency, Plan Left, in 2019 he founded the real estate group, Home Agent Group, among others in that span of time.
-His primary focus remains on his music and True Source Entertainment, producing media that resonates across multiple genres and provides empowering messages.
-This is evidenced by his ongoing work on the documentary “Home on the Road” about everyday musicians’ and artists’ lives and roads to success.
-He has helped brand and voice the messages of many startups, other artists and small businesses while continuing work on his crafts in music, film and photography.
-He is set to release a meditation record in 2020, “Dharmawheel Vol.1”, first in a series of works with the new label, Drishti Records.
+Since moving home to Nashville in 2012, Joshua C. Smith has helped to launch, invest and collaborate in many ventures.
+Most notably, in 2019 he founded the real estate group, Home Agent Group, taking a full time interest in this project to empower and educate investors and professionals in real estate.
+He continues to operate True Source Entertainment, producing media that resonates across multiple genres and provides empowering messages.
+This is evidenced in his ongoing work on the documentary “Home on the Road” about everyday musicians’ and artists’ lives and roads to success.
+He has helped brand and voice the messages of many startups, other artists and small businesses while continuing work in music, film and photography.
+In 2020, “Dharmawheel Vol.1” was released as the first in a series of works with the new label, Drishti Records under 800 Pound Gorilla records in Nashville, TN.
 Find out more about his music on listentojoshua.com.

 Joshua’s work with nonprofits and benefits.